rohitsurisetty/ev-ebitda/README.md

 # ev-ebitda
-This program estimates the stock price of Coal India with the data of previous 5 years
+This program estimates the stock price of Coal India with the data of previous 5 years using EV/EBITDA model